 Questions or comments on this report may be directed to Mr. Dave Scheiter, Supt. of the Greenfield Water Utility at phone number 477-4350 or Mr. Bob Lane, Sr. Water Plant Operator for the Greenfield Water Utility at phone number 477-5350.
 Normal Business hours are 8am-4pm Monday through Friday.
 The Greenfield City Council meets every second and fourth Wednesday of the month at 7:00pm in the Council Chambers of Greenfield City Hall.
 City Hall is located at 10 South State Street in Greenfield.
-The Greenfield Board of Public Works and Safety meets every second and fourth Wednesday of the month at 4:00pm in the Council Chambers of Greenfield are opportunity for public participation in decisions that affect drinking water quality.
+The Greenfield Board of Public Works and Safety meets every second and fourth Wednesday of the month at 4:00pm in the Council Chambers of Greenfield City Hall.
+These public meetings provide an opportunity for public participation in decisions that affect drinking water quality.